 ‘Hello,’ she says.
 ‘You called my number.’

 ‘Yes,’ says Ronnie.
 ‘It’s Ronnie.
-I was wondering if you had heard from Bianca.
+I was wondering if you had heard from Stacey.
 I’m having a little trouble locating her.’

 Café Noir is not the sort of place that Ronnie normally frequents.
 He finds it a bit twee.
-He prefers the more earthy atmosphere of The Black Horse or The Fat Ox, but by lunchtime, there is still no word from Bianca, so he decides to call in to Café Noir on his way to BetterBet.
+He prefers the more earthy atmosphere of The Black Horse or The Fat Ox, but by lunchtime, there is still no word from Stacey, so he decides to call in at Café Noir on his way to BetterBet.

 Didier asks him to describe his wife and following on from Ronnie’s description says that although he cannot be sure, he has the feeling that she was in last night and that she left with a tall man in a black coat.

 ‘I didn’t actually see them leave.
 We had a sudden rush about seven, and they must have left then, or they snuck off while I was out the back, but Yvette didn’t see them leave either.
 The fellow left a generous amount of cash on the table, though.
 Oh, Yvette found this book on the floor by the table.’

 ‘Taken by Marc Gospell – a dark psychological thriller.
 This examination of panic and paranoia blurs the boundaries between what is real and what is imagined.
 No, I don’t think that’s the sort of thing Stacey reads,’ Ronnie says.
 ‘But you still think it may have been her?’

 ‘From your description, yes,’ Didier says.
 ‘Look!
 Perhaps I shouldn’t say this, but the pair of them seemed to be quite cosy, tucked away in the corner.
 I would keep a closer eye on her if I were you.’